kyokan/join-our-metamask-team/CODE-OF-CONDUCT.md

 ## Our Pledge

-In the interest of fostering an healthy and empowering work environment, we as Kyokan-MetaMask team member pledge to making our workplace and the projects we work with harassment-free spaces for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual identity and orientation, or anything else.
+In the interest of fostering an healthy and empowering work environment, we as Kyokan-MetaMask team members pledge to make our workplace and the projects we work with harassment-free spaces for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual identity and orientation, or anything else.